xavidop/dialogflow-cx-cli/docs/docs/environments/introduction.md

 All of the commands that you have available in `cxcli` to interact with your environments are located within the `cxcli environment` subcommand.

+## Create

+The `cxcli` has a command that allows you to create an environment.
+You can find a more detailed information [here](/environments/create).

+## Update

+The `cxcli` has a command that allows you to update an environment.
+You can find a more detailed information [here](/environments/update).

+## Delete

+The `cxcli` has a command that allows you to delete your environment.
+You can find a more detailed explanation [here](/environments/delete).

 ## CI/CD

 In Dialogflow CX, when you are testing your agents, you can save those tests and associate them with a specific environment.